Nincodedo/Ninbot/SECURITY.md

 ## Reporting a Vulnerability

-Message me on Discord at Nincodedo#4545.
+Message me on [Mastodon](https://ocw.social/@nincodedo) or [report it privately on GitHub](https://github.com/Nincodedo/Ninbot/security/advisories/new).